Lackshan/blog/jekyll_site/_posts/2020-07-04-setting-up-mangohud.md

 ```
 and click on ```OK```.

-Launch the game and MangoHud will be enabled:
+Launch the game and MangoHud will be enabled:&nbsp;
 ![hitman2_mangohud](/assets/img/2020-07-04-setting-up-mangohud/hitman2_mangohud.jpg)